JacTech/Pointering/README.md

 <img src="https://github.com/JacTech/Pointering/assets/90476032/5cad6eaf-0042-433d-8b2b-80475bfdc6a0" width=50% height=50%>

-<sup>*the PCB in this picture is a earlyer version with the same dimensions as V1.0
+<sup>*the PCB in this picture is a earlyer version with the same dimensions as V1.0 and V4.1

 The Basestation features an ESP8266, which the ESP32 C3 connects to via ESP-NOW to send its data to the station.
 The station then sends it to an MQTT broker, a KNX bus, or anything you can program :)
 Other features of the Basestation include: